Raj Rewal

-Raj Rewal (born 24 November 1934) is a leading Indian architect.
+Raj Rewal (born 24 November 1934) is an Indian architect.

 Education

-Rewal lived in Delhi and Shimla from 1934–1951.
+Rewal lived in Delhi and Shimla from 1934 to 1951.
 He attended Harcourt Butler higher secondary school.
-Between 1951-1954 he attended the Delhi School of Architecture in New Delhi.
+From 1951 and 1954, he attended the Delhi School of Architecture in New Delhi.
 After completing a degree in architecture in New Delhi, he moved to London in 1955 where he lived until 1961.
-He attended the Architectural Association School of Architecture for one year and the Brixton School of Building, London from 1956-60.
+He attended the Architectural Association School of Architecture for one year and the Brixton School of Building, London from 1956 to 1960.
 GD Goenka University also honour architect Raj Rewal with an honorary doctorate at a special convocation organised by University in India Habitat Centre.

 Career

 Raj Rewal worked at Michel Ecochard's office in Paris before starting his practice in New Delhi in 1962.
-Between 1963-72, he taught at the School of Planning and Architecture, Delhi.
+Between 1963 and 1972, he taught at the School of Planning and Architecture, Delhi.
 He opened a second office at Tehran, Iran in 1974.
 Among his better known projects are the Hall of Nations (Hall 6) at the Pragati Maidan Exhibition Centre, demolished in April 2017, Asiad Village Complex, National Institute of Immunology (NII), New Delhi; the Parliament Library in New Delhi and NCBS (National Centre for Biological Sciences) campus at Bangalore.
 In 1986, he became the curator of the exhibition "Traditional Architecture in India" for the Government of India organised festival of India in Paris.
 He also designed an architectural college (SIUPA) in Rohtak and is head of members in academic council.
 In 2018 his drawings and models were added to the New York Museum of Modern Art permanent collection, making him the first Indian architect represented.